San Juan Creek AVA

 San Juan Creek is an American Viticultural Area (AVA) located in San Luis Obispo County, California and lies within the multi-county Central Coast AVA.
-It was established on October 8, 2014, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petitions submitted in 2007 by the Paso Robles American Viticultural Area Committee (PRAVAC) to establish 11 new viticultural areas located entirely within the existing Paso Robles viticultural area adjacent to the northern boundary of San Luis Obispo County.
+It was established as the nation's 224^{th}, the state's 140^{th} and the county's thirteenth appellation on October 9, 2014, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petitions submitted in 2007 by the Paso Robles American Viticultural Area Committee (PRAVAC) to establish 11 new viticultural areas located entirely within the existing 669253 acre Paso Robles viticultural area adjacent to the northern boundary of San Luis Obispo County.
 The proposed viticultural areas were: Adelaida District, Creston District, El Pomar District, Paso Robles Estrella District, Paso Robles Geneseo District, Paso Robles Highlands District, Paso Robles Willow Creek District, San Juan Creek, San Miguel District, Santa Margarita Ranch, and Templeton Gap District.

 San Juan Creek encompasses about 26000 acre with a little over 3000 acre under vine.
 Elevations in the district range from 980 to 1600 ft above sea level, from its river valleys to the foothills.
 It is about 32 mi due east from the Pacific Ocean and within a rain shadow of the Santa Lucia Coast Range, so it has a warmer and more continental climate than some of the other Paso Robles sub-appellations to the west.
 San Juan Creek AVA is the most unique shaped of the 11 proposed appellations in Paso Robles.
 In large part, because it follows the San Juan Creek Valley and represents the county's easternmost AVA adjacent to the Estrella District to its northwest and the Highlands District on its southern border.